PrettyFood

 • Place a large bowl on your counter while you’re doing food prep to use for garbage and trash so you are not constantly running to the trash can.

 • Use protection.
 Wearing aprons will cut down on time treating spots on clothes.
 Lining baking sheets with parchment paper if you’re cooking something like our World’s Easiest Peanut Butter Cookies or with foil if you are roasting messy meats or vegetables in the oven.
 Use crockpot liners not only for crockpot-scrubbing avoidance, but also to line casserole dishes.
 Your fingernails and hands will thank you.
+Use silicone or parchment air fryer liners every time you air fry.
+You’ll be glad you did!

 Print Friendly, PDF & Email